-This was my 3rd metal shaping class, but my first with Kevin.
+This was my 3rd metal shaping workshop, but my first with Kevin.
 I’m a novice trying to assimilate basic skills, advance my knowledge, and build & equip my own shop.
-I’ve learned a lot in in all my classes, but this was my first one-on-one class.
+I’ve learned a lot in in all my classes, but this was my first one-on-one workshop.
 This was exactly what I needed.

 Kevin not only thoroughly explained his answers to my questions and demo’ed tasks on scrap material, he also asked me questions that forced me to think about how I would perform the task on hand, explained additional ways I could perform the same tasks and reviewed the pros and cons of each method or technique.
 Then he let me do all the work myself, assisting when I needed more hands.
 Kevin frequently reminded me of my own priorities when I tried to push beyond my own skill level.
 He didn’t jump in to fix my mistakes, but he did try to steer me to prevent my minor mistakes from becoming bigger ones.
 There is no better way to learn than from mistakes.
 If I had done everything perfectly, I wouldn’t have learned as much.
 I improved my skills, the quality of my shaping and my confidence.